HAirineo/jissa/README.md

    * Logged the accomplished task -- [Accomplished: 12.25.2015 (c) update]
 * Updated: 12.25.2015 - 19:12
    * Added the module for separation of whole number and decimal number of a given number (e)
+* Updated: 12.25.2015 - 19:40
+   * Updated the given-number.py to separate whole number and decimal number of a given number (f)